ikelaiah/threadpool-fp/docs/ThreadPool.Simple-Technical.md

 - Exceptions are not propagated to the main thread — must poll `LastError`
 - Thread count is fixed after construction — no dynamic scaling
-- No task prioritisation or cancellation
+- No task prioritisation or forced cancellation of running callbacks; v0.9 can cancel pending submitted work